 The Sun Sets:

 As the sun set, the candles were lit to offer a lovely glow to the dinner table.
 There is nothing as lovely as dining by candlelight.
 I would like to imagine I could hear the waves breaking on the sand.
+Find all links to the products I used at the end of this post!

 White napkins were folded and each tucked inside a DIY coastal napkin ring.
 You can see my DIY tutorial on my napkin rings .